-The “dog whistle” technique takes advantage of one important fact about dogs: They can hear a much wider range of sound than humans can.
-The part of the human ear responsible for picking up higher frequencies, called the “dog whistle” region, can detect sounds up to 45,000 Hz, or roughly 30 times higher than what most people are capable of hearing.
-But dogs have been shown to respond at even higher frequencies (up to 45,000 Hz) and even more remarkable ranges.
+The “dog whistle” technique takes advantage of one important fact about dogs: They can hear a much wider range of sound than humans.
+The part of the human ear responsible for picking up higher frequencies, the “dog whistle” region, can detect sounds up to 45,000 Hz, or roughly 30 times higher than what most people are capable of hearing.
+But dogs have responded at even higher frequencies (up to 45,000 Hz) and even more remarkable ranges.

 So when you blow a whistle or give your dog a verbal command at the high end of its hearing range (32-45 kHz), it can hear that sound just fine.
 It also won’t hurt your pet’s ears at all.
-Plus, since most humans can’t hear those sounds, you’ll get the added benefit of not bothering anybody else.
+Plus, since most humans can’t hear those sounds, you’ll benefit from not bothering anybody else.

 The next step is to teach your dog to respond when you blow this high-frequency sound, which isn’t hard either.
 You associate that whistle or noise with something good (like food, attention or a treat).
 Eventually, your pet will learn to pay attention when you give that particular signal.

-Of course, for this technique to work well, you’ll need a whistle.
+Of course, you’ll need a whistle for this technique to work well.
 If you don’t already have one, a typical ultrasonic dog training whistle costs only about $15, and it will work just fine for this kind of command training.

 How to Teach Your Dog to Come Closer Using the ‘Dog Whistle Command’

 A dog whistle allows a person to speak while at a distance from their pup.
-A common misconception about the use of a silent whistle is that it only works in one direction.
-The truth is that simple tones and specialized frequencies can control even pets who are not trained to recognize it.
+A common misconception about using a silent whistle is that it only works in one direction.
+The truth is that simple tones and specialized frequencies can control even dogs not trained to recognize it.

 How Do I Teach My Pup the ‘Dog Whistle Command’?